bigcommerce/dev-docs/docs/api-docs/catalog/currencies/currencies-overview.md

 </div>
 </div>

+---

 ## How Currencies Work

+<a id="how-currencies-work"></a>

-For details on how currencies are surfaced throughout BigCommerce APIs, user interfaces, and storefront components, see [How Currencies Works](https://developer.bigcommerce.com/api-docs/catalog/currencies/how-currencies-work.md)
+For details on how currencies are surfaced throughout BigCommerce APIs, user interfaces, and storefront components, see [How Currencies Works](https://developer.bigcommerce.com/api-docs/catalog/currencies/how-currencies-work)

 ## Current Limitations

-<a id="multi-currency_beta-limitations"></a>
+<a id="current-limitations"></a>

 See the table below for a list of Currencies Beta release supported and un-supported features.